Dalerosov/Aha-Interpreter/README.md

 //progarm
 END

-if you want other header files, just write INCLUDE nameoffile.aha preferably outside any function, but technically you can write it anywhere
+if you want other header files, just write INCLUDE nameoffile.aha preferably outside any function, but technically you can write it anywhere because the program performs linking recursively before execution; also double importing is prevented

 Any included file must contain function setup, which can be empty, but is used for when you want to add dependencies.
 All header files you add will automatically be added only once, even if they are included multiple times